Meier-Link/LPIC_irc_bot/src/lpic-adm/README.md

 * Question
 * Answer
 * Lang
-* Lvl
+* Level
-Lang and Lvl will be added only for convenience.
+Lang and Level will be added only for convenience.

 ### htdocs/controller

-* Admin : adding a page to allow bot start/restart directly from Webserver (Will want some tests)
+* Admin: adding a page to allow bot start/restart directly from Webserver (Will want some tests)
-* QnA : Allowed users will edit/add questions and anwsers from this section.
+* Manage: Allowed users will edit/add questions and anwsers from this section.
 It will contain a page to see available q/a and a second one to edit/add q/a.

+### htdocs/view
+* admin: bot.php (start/restart bot), home.php
+* manage: home.php (display available questions), edit.php (to edit/add question)
+* main: only content customization

 The htdocs tree will be reproduced here with only changed/added files